 We started the tradition of “A Letter from the Editor” in 2019.
 It has become one of my favorite articles to write every quarter.
 The reviews and content you see on STH are only 15-20% of the work involved with the site.
 This quarterly series is my opportunity to share a bit about why and how STH is evolving.
-2020 has been undoubtedly challenging with a lot of disruption in the way the site was run over the previous decade, so I wanted to give an update on the behind-the-scenes at STH.
+Q3 this year was utter chaos behind the scenes.
+It was to the point that I had forgotten to do this piece until I realized Q3 was ending very soon.
+I wanted to give an update on the behind-the-scenes at STH.

 - STH Q1 2019 Update A Letter from the Editor

 - STH Q2 2019 Update A Letter from the Editor

 - STH Q3 2019 Update A Letter from the Editor

 - STH Q4 2019 Update A Letter from the Editor